Deadline to Apply: Friday, March 8, 2024, 11:59 pm EST

 This RFP is administered via the grants portal of the Ms. Foundation for Women.
 Applications will be accepted ONLY via this online process.

-Please combine all proposal components below into ONE (1) PDF document to be uploaded.
+Under the Narrative Proposal section of the RFP, please combine all proposal elements below into ONE (1) PDF document to be uploaded.
 Please ensure the responses adhere to the maximum allowable number of words specified, and provide the following information in the order detailed:

 Works samples are optional but encouraged.
 Your work sample should be a current representation of your proposed project, or representative of your approach or style.